Gas and Utilities Industries Courses

 Gas and Utilities Industries and ACS

-As the commercial arm of Colchester Institute, CI Business Solutions is a leading supplier of training and assessment services to the utilities industries.
+As the commercial arm of Colchester Institute, CI Business Solutions is a leading supplier of Gas Training and assessment services for the the utilities industries.

 This includes Gas Safe Register ACS assessments, BPEC Water regulations, City & Guilds accredited Electrical Installation qualifications and OFTEC training courses.